ONLYOFFICE/docspace-api-sdk-python/docs/FilesFoldersApi.md

 Get the \"My documents\" section

-Returns the detailed list of files and folders located in the \"My documents\" section.
+Returns the detailed list of files and folders located in the "My documents" section.

 ### Example